proakash256/PongGame/README.md

    turtle instance and the paddle turtle instance is less than 50 pxthen the y coordinate of the ball movement is multiplied by -1, so that it turns negative and hence the ball bounces back.
    The coordinates can be changed according to the Screen Size.

+6. Detecting when the Paddles miss the Ball :
+   When the x coordinates of the ball is greater than 380 or is less than -380, then the ball is considered missing one of the paddles and the game restarts with the ball at the center going to the opposite player who missed the ball.

+7. Keeping the Score :
+   The Score Element is also a Turtle class instance.
+The Score of a player is increased by 1 when the opposite player misses the ball.
+After that the score is updated.

+8. Finishing the Game :
+   The game continues running until we press the SpaceBar button.
+After that the game stops and "Game Over!!" comes written on the Screen.